Protect your identity

 Scams and Fraud

-Avoid financial scams, recognize fraud and protect yourself against identity theft with SAM's free tools and resources
+Avoid financial scams, recognize fraud and protect yourself against identity theft with the CFPB's free tools and resources.

 Fraud Alert on Credit Reports

 You can contact any one of the three nationwide credit reporting companies and ask them to place a fraud alert on your credit report.
 Any of the companies you call, must then call the other companies for you and have fraud alerts placed on their credit reports as well.
 The fraud alert stays on your credit report for at least 90 days.
 You can create an "Identity Theft Report", that can allow you to extend the length of time the alert stays on your credit report (See the section below titled: Identity Theft Report).

 After you have a fraud alert placed on your credit report, you are able to obtain one free copy of your credit report from each of the credit reporting bureaus.
 You should review the reports to make sure that all of your personal information is correct (name, address, SSN, accounts, etc...).
 If the report has accounts listed that you did not open or debts that are not yours, contact the credit reporting companies to report the fraudulent account and have them corrected.
 You may want to contact the security or fraud department for each of the companies listed in the credit report where an account was opened without your permission.
 You should ask the company to send you written proof that they have corrected or closed the fraudulent account.
 They should provide this information to you on company letterhead, if at all possible.